Bronllys

-Bronllys is a village and community in Powys, Wales between the nearby towns Brecon and Talgarth.
-Bronllys is also the name of an electoral ward to Powys County Council.
-The community includes Llyswen.
+Bronllys is a village and community situated in Powys, Wales, nestled between the towns of Brecon and Talgarth.
+The village is part of the historic county of Brecknockshire (Breconshire) and serves as an electoral ward for Powys County Council.
+The community also encompasses the nearby village of Llyswen.

 Description

-The village is in the historic county of Brecknockshire (Breconshire).
-It has recently benefited from a new bypass as part of the Talgarth Relief Road and Bronllys Bypass scheme.

-Despite being a small village it has a swimming pool and small leisure centre, post office and hospital.
+Bronllys has recently seen infrastructure improvements with the construction of a bypass as part of the Talgarth Relief Road and Bronllys Bypass scheme, which has helped to ease traffic congestion in the area.
+Despite its small size, the village offers amenities such as a swimming pool, a small leisure centre, a post office, and a hospital.

 Bronllys Castle

-Bronllys Castle is a motte and bailey fortress standing south of the village, towards Talgarth.
-The castle was founded in or soon after 1100, by Richard Fitz Pons, the owner of the adjacent Herefordshire barony of Clifford, who was a supporter of Bernard of Neufmarché, Lord of Brecknock (in which the land around Bronllys fell).
-Richard's castle was of the motte-and-bailey design, but only wooden.
+One of the village's notable historical landmarks is Bronllys Castle, a motte and bailey fortress standing south of the village, towards Talgarth.
+The castle was originally founded around 1100 by Richard Fitz Pons, the owner of the adjacent Herefordshire barony of Clifford, who was a supporter of Bernard of Neufmarché, the Lord of Brecknock (in which the land around Bronllys fell).
+The castle initially featured a wooden structure typical of the motte-and-bailey design.

-In 1521, the year the castle became a crown property, the antiquarian John Leland went to inspect it, reporting that it had fallen into great disrepair; by 1583 the disrepair was substantially worse.
-It is now in the care of Cadw, the arm of the Welsh Assembly charged with care of historic monuments and is open to the public between April and October.
+By the time it became a crown property in 1521, Bronllys Castle had fallen into significant disrepair, a fact recorded by the antiquarian John Leland.
+By 1583, the castle's condition had deteriorated further.
+Today, the castle is managed by Cadw, the organization responsible for preserving historic monuments in Wales, and it is open to the public between April and October.